zeraton-de/cockpit-docs/guide/basics/configuration.md

 ### allowed_uploads (`string`)

-A comma-seperated list of file types/extensions users will be allowed to upload.
+A comma-separated list of file types/extensions users will be allowed to upload.

 **Default:** `'*'`